onecompiler/tutorials/c/introduction/introduction.md

 * easy to learn and structured programming language.
 * You will get opportunities to work on open source projects.
 * C is a middle level programming language means you can write system level programs as well as application level programs.
-* You will also get used to programming discipline.
+* You will also get used to programming discipline as C is a strongly typed language.

 ## Why C is popular?